CMSgov/CMCS-DSG-DSS-Certification-Staging/repo-roadmap.md

 ## Really Far

 1. Link the outcomes repo to the eAPD to allow for a "shopping cart" like experience for users looking to add outcomes to their eAPD
-2. Use the outcomes repoo to auto-populate the certifiation intake
+2. Use the outcomes repo to auto-populate the certification intake